Sghatay99/Sleep-and-Health-Analysis/README.md

 Sleep Apnea: The individual suffers from pauses in breathing during sleep, resulting in disrupted sleep patterns and potential health risks.
 Acknowledgement:

-I would like to clarify that the data I am presenting is synthetic and created by me for illustrative purposes.
+I would like to clarify that the data I am presenting is synthetic and I created it for illustrative purposes.

 ## Objective
 This project's primary objective is to learn from Sleep Health and Lifestyle Dataset by investigating the many elements that affect the sleep and Health of people in various demographic categories.